songkeys/aimmit/README.md

 > This library uses itself to generate the commit message.

-Idea from the original project: [Nutlope/aicommits](https://github.com/Nutlope/aicommits).
-I made this another project because I want to add more features:
+Idea from the original project [Nutlope/aicommits](https://github.com/Nutlope/aicommits).
+I made this `aimmit` project because I want to add more features:

 - [x] Use Conventional Commits
 - [x] Automatically add all files to the commit